aryehof/dart-eventsubscriber/README.md

  ## [Usage](#usage)

- The Flutter `EventSubscriber` Widget requires that the `event` being subscribed to is specified, along with a `handler` that returns a child Widget.
+ The Flutter `EventSubscriber` Widget requires that the `Event` being subscribed to is specified, along with a `handler` that returns a child Widget.

 ```dart
 // example ...